 - 1. Place the DUT into Full Duplex.
 If Flow Control is supported this may also be set. - 2.
-Stress the DUT according to ANNEX D. - 3.
 The DUT is instructed to transmit a large number of packets, in rapid succession.
+For possible ways to stress the DUT see ANNEX D Stressing the device under test (DUT).